Lime-iro Senkitan

-Lime-Iro Senkitan (らいむいろ戦奇譚) is a game series developed and published by ELF Corporation.
-The story was adapted to a 13-episode anime that aired in Japan between January 5, 2003 and March 30, 2003.
+Lime-Iro Senkitan (らいむいろ戦奇譚) is a game developed and published by ELF Corporation.
+The story was adapted to a 13-episode anime that aired in Japan between January 5 and March 30, 2003, with a two episode OVA Lime-Iro Senkitan: The South Island Dream Romantic Adventure released in 2004.

-It has two sequels: a second season Lime-Iro Ryukitan X; and a 2 episode OVA Lime-Iro Senkitan: The South Island Dream Romantic Adventure.
+It has two sequels: Lime-Iro Ryukitan X, released in 2004 and adapted into a second season in 2005.

 Development and release history

-The original game was released for Windows on 13 December 2002.
+The original game was released for Windows on December 13, 2002.

-A PlayStation 2 version titled Lime-Iro Senkitan Jun (らいむいろ戦奇譚☆純) was announced on 21 July 2003 at the Tokyo Character Show and was published by Kadokawa Shoten on 25 March 2004.
+A PlayStation 2 version titled Lime-Iro Senkitan Jun (らいむいろ戦奇譚☆純) was announced on July 21, 2003, at the Tokyo Character Show and was published by Kadokawa Shoten on March 25, 2004.

 Story

 The story takes place in 1904 (37th year of the Meiji Era) during the Russo-Japanese War in which former Japanese diplomat, Shintaro Umakai, becomes the teacher of a secret group of teenage girls, the Lime Unit, who are based on the flying battleship Amanohara.
 The girl's Konjiki (supernatural powers) enables them to operate unmanned mecha named Lime against Russian Lime units led by Grigori Rasputin who often attack the Amanohara while it is travelling towards Port Arthur for the final battle.